Indigenous Negotiation Skills Training

 What does the program offer?

-- Community participation and support in the negotiation process
+- A community-based approach to participation and support in the negotiation process

 - Good and bad results of the negotiation outcome

-- How to choose your negotiation team and how to prepare thoroughly for your negotiations
+- How to choose your negotiation team.
+How to prepare thoroughly for your negotiations

 - Build your negotiating skills by participating in simulations, role-play, and improvisation